Realtime API Reference

 wss://eu2.rt.speechmatics.com/v2?jwt=<temporary-key>

-Handshake Responses
+Handshake responses

 Successful Response